 For those who have an interest in military history, The Way of American Genius has many stories to share and personalities to discover.

 The Way of American Genius has no shortage of generals and military men of genius.
-The Hwy 36 corridor is the home of the highest ranking official in the history of the US Army.
+The Hwy 36 corridor is home to the highest ranking official in the history of the US Army.
 General John J. Pershing spent his pre-military life in the small town of Laclede.
 The museum and boyhood home there tell his impressive story.

 General Sterling Price was a soldier, lawyer, planter, and politician who served as the 11th Governor of Missouri from 1853 to 1857.
 He also served as a US Army during the Mexican-American War, and a Confederate Army major general in the American Civil War.
 There is a statue and a museum in Keytsville, just south of Hwy 36.